DevOpsWithAlii/Git-for-devops/README.md

 1st- generate ssh-key, so do  [cd .ssh= then ssh-keygen, then enter] 2nd do ls {you will see id948(it is private key) id_8879.pub ...like that}
 3rd cat id_8879.pub and copy the public key then, [go github settings into ssh and gpc keys Enter, then new ssh key fill tital and paste publick key ,,paste here] add sshkey
-4th now copy ssh link not https, then change url like... git remote -v see there url then change like, git remote set-url origin ..copy ssh url..here
+4th now clone url via ssh then..[git clone git@github.com:DevOpsWithAlii/Git-for-devops.git]
+5th now we can changes some into file then [git add & git commit =m ".."] then, git push               [done]